ampproject/amphtml/extensions/amp-script/amp-script.md

 **sandbox (optional)**

-Applies extra restrictions to the DOM that may be mutated by this `<amp-script>`.
+Applies extra restrictions to DOM that may be mutated by this `<amp-script>`.
 Similar to the `iframe[sandbox]` attribute, the value of the attribute can either be empty to apply all restrictions, or space-separated tokens to lift particular restrictions:

-- `allow-forms`: Allows mutation of [form elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements).
+- `allow-forms`: Allows [form elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) to be created and modified.
+AMP requires special handling to prevent unauthorized state changing requests from user input.
+See amp-form's [security considerations](https://amp.dev/documentation/components/amp-form#security-considerations) for more detail.

 **common attributes**